MightyKnight/ShieldDisruptor/README.md

 ## :warning: Requirements
 This mod works both with the Fabric and the Quilt mod loader.
+- You need [Fabric API](https://modrinth.com/mod/fabric-api) or for Quilt its equivalent [Quilted Fabric API](https://modrinth.com/mod/qsl).
-[Mod Menu](https://modrinth.com/mod/modmenu) is recommended to be able to change the settings.
+- [Mod Menu](https://modrinth.com/mod/modmenu) is recommended to be able to change the settings.

 ## Adding hidden offhand items
 This requires Mod Menu to be installed.